GrantStreetGroup/p5-Dist-Zilla-PluginBundle-Author-GSG/README.md

     -bundle = @Basic
     -remove = MetaYAML

-    # The defaults for author and licence come from
+    # The defaults for author and license come from
     #[Author::GSG]

     [MetaJSON]